Process

 Roughing process

 At the start, the start point in the XY plane is approached at the height of the retraction plane.
 The infeed is first to the safety plane at rapid traverse along the Z axis followed by an infeed to the machining height at the feedrate defined by @P21.
-At this start point, an iterative feed takes place to the new machining height until the spigot depth @P4 is reached with the addition of the finishing allowance at the base (@P15).
+At this start point, an interative feed takes place up to the new machining height until the spigot depth @P4 is reached with the addition of the finishing allowance at the base (@P15).
 The maximum infeed per pass is the maximum infeed in Z at the maximum value defined in @P5.

 For each machining height, the tool then approaches closer to the centre of the spigot in a circular movement each circumferential pass without exceeding the maximum feed in XY (@P6).
 Linear removal continues until the linear outer dimensions of the multi-edge with the addition of the finishing allowance at the edge (@P16) are removed.